Easy, lacy DIY paper doily snowflakes

 Now you can open the stack of glued-together doilies into a fan and then apply another T-shaped line of hot glue to one of the ends so you can glue them together and form a finished doily snowflake.

-Since the three-dimensional doily snowflakes are a bit on the fat side, I wanted to come up with a way to make flatter less fat snowflakes by cutting the paper doilies in half.
-Let me show you.
-These types of doily snowflakes are perfect for hanging on a flat surface like a wall and in my case the fireplace mantel.
+Since the three-dimensional doily snowflakes are a bit on the fat side, I wanted to come up with a way to make flatter, less deep snowflakes by cutting the paper doilies in half.
+These types of paper doily snowflakes have a flat back and are perfect for hanging on a flat surface like a wall, and in my case, the fireplace mantel.

 Here you can see a light brown and dark brown doily snowflake.
 I love the dark brown one because it is so different.